Scholarships for Tajikistan

 Is Your Bank Account a Little Dry?

-Precariously located Tajikistan takes some of its socio-political cue from its surrounding neighbors, Afghanistan, China, Uzbekistan and Kyrgyzstan.
-All have vastly divergent social, political, economic and even historical characteristics.
+Precariously located Tajikistan takes some of its sociopolitical cue from its surrounding neighbors: Afghanistan, China, Uzbekistan and Kyrgyzstan.
+All have vastly divergent social, political and economic characteristics.
 Once part of the Soviet Union, Tajikistan has been one of the countries whose changes have manifested themselves most assertively in civil war and general social and political unrest.
-Ancestrally the country has intimate ties with Iran and for this reason is, a bit reluctant to embrace capitalism all the way, unlike other former Soviet countries.
+Ancestrally, the country has intimate ties with Iran and is a bit reluctant to wholeheartedly embrace capitalism, unlike other former Soviet countries.

-If you are working on your doctoral dissertation and require a term of research in Tajikistan or another country, you may find your pot of gold through the Social Science Research Council’s International Research Dissertation Fellowships.
-This international organization works in concert with the American Council of Learned Societies to deliver competitive and prestigious fellowships to the tune of $30,000.
-Qualified candidates must be concentrating on social sciences.
+If you are developing or working on a doctoral dissertation and require a term of research in Tajikistan or another country, you may find your pot of gold through the Social Science Research Council’s International Research Dissertation Fellowships.
+This international organization offers several programs funded by private foundations and governmental agencies .
+The Eurasia Program Fellowships, which is funded by the federal government, come in two varieties:

 - Pre-Dissertation Awards enable early-stage graduate students to perform field assessments of up to four weeks for archival exploration, preliminary interviews, and feasibility studies related to their dissertations.
 They award no more than than $3,000.

 - Dissertation Development Awards provide one year of support to enable a doctoral student to more promptly complete their PhD dissertation.
 About 10 awards of up to $20,000 are granted.